RoastPotatoes/roastpotatoes.github.io/_posts/2015-04-19-the-majesty-of-the-model-m.md

 ---
 layout: post
 title: "The Majesty of the Model M"
-description: "All about my Model M experiences and layout diffitulties.
-There isn't the best direction in this post."
+description: "All about my experiences with the Model M and layout difficulties and why you should consider an older keyboard. "
 category:
 tags: [Model M, SSK, xkb, IBM]
 ---